-Rayne Tunley AOCAD CSPWC SCA
+Rayne Tunley AOCAD PP-CSPWC SCA OSA

 Rayne Tunley honours graduate from the Ontario College of Art & Design, studied at the Banff School of Fine Art, Three Schools, and is an elected member of the Ontario Society of Artists, Society of Canadian Artists and the Canadian Society of Painters in Water Colour.
-Currently, Rayne is the President of the CSPWC (since 2015).

 Art has always been a part of Rayne’s life and ever since she was young, her passion has been to create: painting and drawing life inside, outside and from her imagination.